 2.5 Proximate Composition

-The jackfruit waste powder was analyzed for proximate analysis such as moisture, protein, total fat, total ash, carbohydrate and energy and expressed in percentage was done analysis at Pristine Laboratories, Banglore (AOAC, 2016).
+The jackfruit waste powder was analysed for proximate analysis such as moisture, protein, total fat, total ash, carbohydrate and energy and expressed in percentage was done analysis at Pristine Laboratories, Bangalore (AOAC, 2016).

 3. RESULTS AND DISCUSSIONS

-The present study investigated the physical, functional and nutritional characteristics of Artocarpus heterophyllus waste powder prepared using a coombination of jackfruit peel, core and rag along with maize flour.
-The results were critically analyzed and compared with previous studies to evaluate its suitability as a sustainable livestock feed ingredient.
+The present study investigated the physical, functional and nutritional characteristics of Artocarpus heterophyllus waste powder prepared using a combination of jackfruit peel, core and rag along with maize flour.
+The results were critically analysed and compared with previous studies to evaluate its suitability as a sustainable livestock feed ingredient.

 3.1 Physical Properties